Cursive practice

 When to use a cursive generator or worksheet

 A cursive generator should not replace handwriting practice, but it can give you quick visual references.
 Use Make Cursive to preview a word, compare styles, or create a worksheet.
-For copy and paste text, remember that Unicode cursive is different from handwritten cursive and may render differently across apps.

 Common beginner mistakes